elmahio/github-check-vulnerable-nuget-packages-action/README.md

 # Check vulnerable NuGet packages GitHub Action

-This action will check for vulnerable NuGet packages in the entire repository.
+This action will check for vulnerable NuGet packages in one or more projects/solutions.
 If vulnerable packages are found, they will be listed and the build will fail.

 ![Screenshot](screenshot.png)